-Prerequisite: RTT 222, RTT 231, or RTT 234 and RTT 239, RTT 241, RTT 243, or RTT 244 Corequisite: None Local Prerequisite: Enrollment in the Radiation Therapy program Local Corequisite: None
+Prerequisite: RTT 222, RTT 231, or RTT 234 and

+RTT 239, RTT 241, RTT 243, or RTT 244

 This course covers routine and new techniques in simulation and treatment procedures.
 Emphasis is placed on treatment choices relative to the tumor site and modality selected.
 Upon completion, students should be able to demonstrate an understanding of basic and advanced treatment procedures.